 Founded in 2007, Empirical is ‘still a reliable touchstone of contemporary British jazz at its most sophisticated’ today (Jazzwise 2022).

-The quartet bonded through a sense of common purpose: “I’d never met guys who took it so seriously.
+The quartet had bonded through a sense of common purpose: “I’d never met guys who took it so seriously.
 The process of studying together is really what brought us together, and we just carried on doing it” recalls Tom Farmer.

 Collective study and exploration has remained the bedrock of Empirical’s creative process and has seen the band assimilate influences from right across the rich history of jazz.
 While oblique harmonies, translucent textures and jagged, quick shifting rhythms are the signposts of Empirical’s musical territory, the band has not been afraid to explore other musical realms: a collaboration with the string ensemble Benyounes Quartet, and the attendant challenge of making strings an integral part of the Empirical sound, brought out some of the band’s most complex and lyrical writing.

-With their most recent recordings, ‘they have continued to refresh their progressive brand of jazz that weaves together intricate contemporary grooves, unfamiliar compositional forms and open-minded post-bop improvisations’ that tend to feel more part of the compositional development than solos (Jazzwise).
+With their recent recordings, ‘they have continued to refresh their progressive brand of jazz that weaves together intricate contemporary grooves, unfamiliar compositional forms and open-minded post-bop improvisations’ that tend to feel more part of the compositional development than solos (Jazzwise).

 Photo - Katy Dillon